Common Crawl: Norvig Web Data Science Award

 In corroboration with SURFsara, Common Crawl sponsors the Norvig Web Data Science Award, a competition open to students and researchers in Benelux.
 The award is named for Peter Norvig who also chairs the judging committee for the award.

+Colossal Clean Crawled Corpus

+Google's version of the Common Crawl is called the Colossal Clean Crawled Corpus, or C4 for short.
+It was constructed for the training of the T5 language model series in 2019.
+There are some concerns over copyrighted content in the C4.